-The lectures cover many aspects of data communications.
-An emphasis will be placed on the practical aspects of packet data communications and will cover the interconnection of computers using a Local Area Network and the Internet.
+The lectures cover many aspects of Internet communications.
+An emphasis will be placed on the practical aspects of IP communications and will cover the interconnection of computers using a Local Area Network and the Internet.
 The course will consider the operation of the protocols and the performance of particular configurations.
 A full syllabus is provided online.

 The course will consist of: